OSGConnect/connectbook/training/resources/frequently-asked-questions-faq-.md

 In general, we support most software that fit the distributed high throughput computing model.
 Users are encouraged to download and install their own software.
 For some software, we support distributed software modules listed [here](https://support.opensciencegrid.org/support/solutions/articles/12000048518).
 Software can be added to the modules upon request.

+Additionally, users may install their software into a Docker container which can run on OSG as a Singularity image.
+See [this guide](https://support.opensciencegrid.org/support/solutions/articles/12000024676-docker-and-singularity-containers) for more information.

 **How do I access a specific software application?**

 We have implemented modules within OSG Connect to manage the software that is available to users.
 Modules allow for easy access to a number of software and version options.
 Our [Accessing Software using Distributed Environment Modules](https://support.opensciencegrid.org/support/solutions/articles/12000048518) page provides more details on how to use modules in OSG Connect.

 **Are there any restrictions on installing commercial softwares?**

 We only provide software that is freely distributable.
 At present, we do not have or support most commercial software due to licensing issues.
+(One exception is [MATLAB standalone executables](https://support.opensciencegrid.org/support/solutions/articles/5000660751-basics-of-compiled-matlab-applications-hello-world-example) which have been compiled with the MATLAB Compiler Runtime).

 **Can I request for system wide installation of the open source software useful for my research?**